immutant/immutant.org/news/2014-05-15-immutant-scheduling-2x.md

 It also provides the function, `schedule-seq`.
-Inspired by [chime-at], it takes not a specification map but a sequence of times, as might be returned from `clj-time.periodic/periodic-seq`, subject to the application of any of Clojure's core sequence-manipulation functions.
+Inspired by [chime-at], it takes not a specification map but a sequence of times, as might be returned from `clj-time.periodic/periodic-seq`, subject to the application of any of Clojure's core sequence-manipulating functions.

 When defining complex recurring schedules, this presents an interesting alternative to traditional cron specs.
 For example, consider a job that must run at 10am every weekday.
-Here's how we'd schedule that with a cron spec:
+Here's how we'd schedule that with a [Quartz-style] cron spec:

 <pre class="syntax clojure">(schedule job (cron "0 0 10 ? * MON-FRI"))</pre>